buildspace/buildspace-projects/GPT3_Writer/en/Section_3/Lesson_1_Setup_chrome_extension.md

 One big note here — **there is no hot reloading!**

-So, every time you update your code, you have to go back to your list of extensions, find yours, and press the refresh button on the bottom right:
+So, every time you update your code, you have to go back to your list of extensions, find yours, and pressing the refresh button on the bottom right:

 ![Untitled](https://i.imgur.com/Ma9zU1C.png)

-But that's not all!
-Remember that extensions are injected _into_ your browser tabs when the tab loads.
-Refreshing the extension alone is not enough.
-You also need to refresh the tab you're using it on.
-So the flow will go:

-1. Change extension code in VS Code
-2. Reload extension in your browser
-3. Reload any tab you want to use the extension on
-4. Click the extension and add in the API key
-5. Test!

-You'll get used to this pretty quick :P

-7/10 issues I'm seeing on Discord are because of this.
+If you run into problems with your extension while building make sure to refresh it!
 There could be changes that you write that actually never applied to your bundle yet.
 Sometimes, if you're noticing that your code isn’t updating I recommend just deleting the extension and loading it from scratch.

 ### Please do this or Farza will be sad.